Steel construction products

 Steel is a strong material that is highly resistant to shaping at normal temperatures but this resistance lessens considerably at higher temperatures.
-For that reason the billets, blooms and slabs from the steelmaking process are shaped into basic products at carefully controlled elevated temperatures.
+For that reason the billets, blooms, beam blanks and slabs from the steelmaking process are shaped into basic products at carefully controlled elevated temperatures.

 The method that is most commonly used for shaping is to heat the steel to around 1,280°C in a reheat furnace and then roll the steel, squeezing it between sets of rolls.
 Rolls are arranged in pairs, either just horizontally or both horizontally and vertically, and housed in a 'stand'.

 To change the shape of a material as strong as steel the rolls must exert forces measured in hundreds of tonnes, and must also draw the steel continuously through the rolls while reducing the thickness.
 Two main classes of product are produced - flat products such as plates, sheets or strips of uniform thickness, and long products which are lengths of a particular cross section, ranging from rectangular bars to double flange H sections.